AlanikREDAWN/butterfly-chase/README.md

 # Butterfly Chase

-A whimiscal game where your only goal is to catch butterflies!
+A whimiscal game where your only goal is to catch yellow butterflies and avoid the evil ones!
+WASD to move.
+You'll fall asleep if you touch the evil butterflies, but catch as many yellow ones as you can!

 ## Credits:
 	- artwork/animations: me!